 You may report side effects to your national health agency.

-- You will breathe in this drug from your mouth.
+- Your child will breathe in this drug through the mouth.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.